 18 faculty delegates, eight executive board, three at-large representatives (faculty); two adjunct faculty representatives; two ASCC representatives

 Eight members (four quorum)

-Second and fourth Wednesdays of fall semester in CI 159, and spring semester in HH 101.
+Second and fourth Wednesdays of fall and spring semesters in HH 101.

 See Meeting and Agenda Dates page for current schedule of meetings.